-2.2.
-The Director of Business and Resources and / or the Head of Pensions will exercise the voting rights arising from the Council's shareholding in Border to Coast Pension Partnership Limited.
+- 2.2.
+The Director of Business and Resources and / or the Head of Pensions will exercise the voting rights arising from the Council's shareholding in Border to Coast Pension Partnership Limited. - 2.3 The Director of Business and Resources will determine if any exemption from the Second Home premium should apply to a particular property as considered appropriate. - 2.4 The Director of Business and Resources in consultation with the Lead Member for Governance, Finance and Corporate Services will utalise under delegation collaborate procurements awarded by NEPO.